alx-sch/42_pipex/README.md

 ### The Execve() System Call

 So far so good – but why is it necessary to create multiple processes to execute multiple commands?
 Theoretically, you could save the output of a command in a variable and pass this as an input for another command, couldn't you?
-Such "command chaining" works in shell scripting, e.g.:
+Such "command chaining" does work in shell scripting, e.g.:
 ```bash
 output_of_command1=$(command1)
 command2 "$output_of_command1"